 1. Apply for a secured credit card

-When selecting a secured credit card, you should first choose the card that works for you.
-Your secured credit card should report credit activity to all three major credit bureaus in order to help you build credit.
+When selecting a secured credit card, you should first choose one that works for you.
+Most importantly, your secured credit card should report credit activity to all three major credit bureaus in order to help you build credit.
 Other things to look for in a secured credit card are no annual fee, purchase protection and credit score tracking.

 After selecting your card, the issuer will likely check your credit and income and then require a cash deposit.
-This deposit is placed into a secure account and will be returned to you after closing your card while in good standing or when changing to an unsecured credit card offering if possible through your credit card issuer.
+This deposit is placed into a secure account and will be returned to you after closing your card in good standing or when changing to an unsecured credit card offering, if possible, through your credit card issuer.

 2. Use your secured credit card, but not too much

 If you pay your statement balance in full and on time, using your credit card for purchases won't increase the cost of the goods or services you buy.
 If you don't pay your statement balance in full and on time, you may pay interest charges or late fees.
 These can add up quickly.
-Late payments and carrying over high balances from month to month can also damage your credit score, so paying attention to the amount you spend and when you repay is important in order to use a secured credit card successfully to build credit.
+Late payments and carrying over high balances from month to month can also damage your credit, so paying attention to the amount you spend and when you repay is important to build credit successfully with a secured card.

 3. Make your credit card payments on time, all the time

 The most important habit to practice with your new secured credit card is to pay your statement balance on time, every time.
-Late payments account for over one‐third of your credit score.
-Your credit score is a three‐digit number that helps lenders assess your trustworthiness as a borrower.
-Although other factors such as balances owed and age of credit accounts are also important, establishing a history of on‐time payments is essential to building strong credit history, and that can help save you money in time.
+Payment history usually accounts for a significant portion of your creditworthiness.
+Although other factors, such as balances owed and age of credit accounts, are also important, establishing a history of on‐time payments is essential to building a strong credit history.

 Note your statement due date when you first get your credit card and mark it on your calendar.
-Your credit card issuer may also send you electronic reminders, paper statements, or both.
+Your credit card issuer may also send you electronic reminders or paper statements.
 Mobile payment apps can also help keep you on track.
-Try to pay your statement balance in full if you can, remembering that balances owed count toward your credit history, too – but at the very least, make sure to make the minimum payment, on time.
+Try to pay your statement balance in full if you can, remembering that balances owed count toward your credit history, too – but at the very least, make sure to make the minimum payment on time.
 Making an active effort to pay off your credit card bills through steps like these will help you build credit with your secured card.

 4. Monitor your credit score

 As you get used to your credit card, it’s a good idea to monitor your credit score and history.
-Over time, you may see how using your secured credit card responsibly helps improve your credit score.
-Your credit card issuer may give you free access to a credit score.
+Over time, you may see how responsibly using your secured credit card helps improve your credit.
+Your credit card issuer may give you free access to a credit score tracker.
 With on‐time payments and controlled spending, you may watch your score improve as time passes, which may help you qualify for unsecured credit cards.

 If you've been monitoring your score and you notice it dropped suddenly, review your credit reports.
 When you practice disciplined spending and repayment habits with your credit card, it can help you reap the rewards of a strong credit history.